-Andrew Nisbet Keith was born in 1878 in Dunfermline, the son of a miner.
+Andrew Nisbet Keith was born in 1877 in Viewfield, Parish of Beath, Fife, the son of a miner.
 In June 1897, at the age of 19 years, he traveled to Glasgow and joined the Northern Division of the City of Glasgow Police.

 The first four years of his career as a constable was spent in the area around Garscube Road, which was regarded as one of the roughest areas of the city.
 He was involved in his first important case at this time when a number of thefts of horses and wagons had been reported.
 The descriptions of the suspects were circulated.
 A few days later, while along with another constable in Garscube Road, Andrew Keith saw two men answering the descriptions.
 The men ran off when approached but were caught by the officers.
 Twelve charges of theft were libeled against the two men and they received seven years imprisonment.